AnandVetcha/HackerBox/Box17/Pictures/README.md

-Pictures corresponding to Box17 are stred this this location.
+Pictures corresponding to Box17 are stored this this location.